omotayoofere/DevOps-Projects/project-one/project1.md

-#  Implementation of LAMP (Linux-Apache-MySQL-PhP) webstack on AWS
+#  Implementation of LAMP (Linux-Apache-MySQL-PHP) webstack on AWS

 ## AWS account set up and provisioning Ubuntu Server